nwjs/chromium.src/docs/updater/functional_spec.md

 * `"c:\Program Files (x86)\subdir\exe.exe"` is also a valid path.

 #### Registration
-App commands are registered in the registry with the following formats:
+App commands are registered in the registry with the following format:

-* New command layout format:
 ```
     Update\Clients\{`app_id`}\Commands\`command_id`
         REG_SZ "CommandLine" == {command format}
         {optional} REG_DWORD "AutoRunOnOSUpgrade" == {1}
 ```

-* Older command layout format, which may be deprecated in the future:
+* There is a deprecated command layout format that is only supported for versions of Google Chrome `110.0.5435.0` and below with the `cmd` command id.
 ```
     Update\Clients\{`app_id`}
         REG_SZ `command_id` == {command format}